djaboss/ssshiitt/README.md

 # ssshiitt

-**start ssh connections interactively in the terminal**
+**handle ssh connections interactively in the terminal**

+current version: HolyHemorrhage

 ## `ssshiitt.awk`

-*POSIX awk version of a terminal interactive selection script for ssh config*
+*pronounced "she talk" -- POSIX awk version of a terminal interactive selection script for ssh config*

 The script immediately starts with the "go" command for selecting a host for connecting to, as this is its main purpose.
 This can be changed either definitely in the script (search for the line containing 'cmd="go"') or per run by setting the cmd variable on the command line (e.g with a '-v cmd=help' argument).